mikemunsell/ml_ido_price_setting/README.md

 # Estimating Idiosyncratic Price Setting Behavior with Machine Learning
 ### Mike Munsell, Brandeis University (October 2018)

-I this paper, I survey a traditional econometric model for estimating optimal price setting be- havior, and then provide intuition on how the standard model could be mapped to various machine learning methods, including ridge regression, random forest, and KNN.
+In this paper, I survey a traditional econometric model for estimating optimal price setting be- havior, and then provide intuition on how the standard model could be mapped to various machine learning methods, including ridge regression, random forest, and KNN.
 Using online grocery price data, I demonstrate that the machine learning methods show modest improvements in estimating the